Skip to content

 Band arrays in native COG dtype.
 Each row is a geometry-record

-pair with pixel data as columns.
+pair with pixel data and the read-window transform as columns.

 """